-The RIGSC offers services in robotic sample preparation, DNA library preparation, DNA sequencing (Sanger and Next Generation), fragment analysis, quantitative PCR and in the identification of microbial species and phenotypes.
+The RIGSC offers services in robotic sample preparation, DNA library preparation, DNA sequencing (Sanger and Next Generation), fragment analysis, and quantitative PCR.
 We also provide imaging services using transmitted light, epifluorescence and scanning confocal microscopy as well as cryostat sectioning of frozen specimens.
 Investigators are encouraged to contact us to incorporate our services into your research and teaching needs.

 The RIGSC is available to students, staff, and faculty at URI, as well as researchers from RI-EPSCoR institutions.
 Please see our Services menu for detailed information on sample preparation, submission instructions, equipment use and any fees.
 The Equipment menu provides a list of our equipment and specifications.
 Please consult our Calendar for equipment and service availability and to make a reservation (approved users only).
 Training is required for all users prior to operating equipment in the RIGSC.
 Contact the RIGSC manager for additional information or to schedule a training session on any piece of equipment.